stackbuilders7/ai-dev-easy/Chapter_3_RAG/README.md

 ## Setup
 We assume Setup of earlier chapters already completed.
-For generating Vector embedding we need a embedding model, since we are on free tier of OpenAI we can not use OpenAI embedding model, so in this chapter we will use `GPT4All`.
+For generating Vector embedding we need a embedding model, since we are on free tier of OpenAI we can not use OpenAI embedding model, so in this chapter we will use `SentenceTransformer`.
-GPT4All will allow us to download locally hosted embedding model.
+SentenceTransformer us to create embeddings locally.

-### Adding Streamlit dependency
+### Adding dependency
-- Add `GPT4All` librancy under `requirements.txt` file.
+- Allready Added `sentence_transformers` librancy under `requirements.txt` file.
 - run `pip install -r requirements.txt`

 ### Running Streamlit UI